 Americans making an injury claim should be cautious in making recorded statements to insurers after an accident.
 Insurance companies are not eager to part with their money and may try to use recorded statements against you in settling your claim.

-While claimants never should lie to an insurance adjuster, they should be careful how much information or opinions they share and should be wary of questions adjusters may ask which could cost them later.
+According to Market Watch, while claimants never should lie to an insurance adjuster, they should be careful how much information or opinions they share and should be wary of questions adjusters may ask which could cost them later.

 But first, you should know this: You do not have to make a recorded statement to an insurance company or adjuster, whether it’s your own insurer or the insurance company of the at-fault driver.